 QT1.
-On what type of community rate did you base your 2003 rates for the Federal group and other groups? [] Standard set of tiered rates applicable to all groups with a tiered rate structure. [] Per member/per month capitation rate You may check both blocks if you use a standard set of tiered rates which are derived from a capitation rate. [] Other (Explain) QT2.
+On what type of community rate did you base your 2007 rates for the Federal group and other groups? [] Standard set of tiered rates applicable to all groups with a tiered rate structure. [] Per member/per month capitation rate You may check both blocks if you use a standard set of tiered rates which are derived from a capitation rate. [] Other (Explain) QT2.
 If you used a standard set of tiered rates (applicable to all groups) what are they?
 Self Family [] NA QT3.
-If you used a capitation rate, what is the actual (as opposed to what may have been estimated in the proposal) capitation rate on which the 2003 Federal group rates should be based? [] NA QT4.
-If you used a capitation rate for 2003 and converted it to a self rate and a family rate using step-up factors, what are these step-up factors?
+If you used a capitation rate, what is the actual (as opposed to what may have been estimated in the proposal) capitation rate on which the 2007 Federal group rates should be based? []NA QT4.
+If you used a capitation rate for 2007 and converted it to a self rate and a family rate using step-up factors, what are these step-up factors?
 Specifically, what is the step-up factor used to convert the capitation rate to the self rate?
-What is the step-up factor used to convert the self rate to the family rate? $\frac{\text{Self}}{\text{Conjection}} = \frac{\text{Family}}{\text{Self}} = \frac{\text{Family}}{\text{Self}}$ Capitation Self [] NA (Do not use step-up factors) Go To Question QT8
+What is the step-up factor used to convert the self rate to the family rate?
+Self = Family = Capitation Self [] NA (Do not use step-up factors) Go To Question QT8

 QT5.
-Are the above step-up factors the same as those used in the 2003 rate proposal which you submitted in May 2002? [] YES [] NO If No, is the reason because the carrier revised its community-wide demographics after the 2003 rate proposal was made (and used the revised step-up factors for its SSSGs)? [] YES [] NO If No, what was the reason for the change in the step-up factors?
-QT6.
-How did you derive the above step-up factors?
-Explain briefly (a numerical formula for each factor is the preferred form of explanation).
-Example: Self/Capitation = 1.17 = .40 + .60(3.5) .40 + .60(2.9) QT7.
-Do you use step-up factors for all groups?
-Q17. [] YES [] NO If No, explain the criteria that you use to determine when step-up factors are applicable.
-QT8.
-If you use enrollment-mix or other demographic assumptions at any point in the development of the 2003 Federal group rates, (including development of step-up factors), what are they?
+Are the above step-up f submitted in May 2006 actors the same as those used in the 2007 rate proposal which you ? [] YES [] NO nuse the carrier revised its community-wide demographics after the made (and used the revised step-up factors for its SSSGs)? [] YES [] NO If No, what was the rea son for the change in the step-up factors?
+QT6. factor is the preferred for above step-up factors?
+Explain briefly (a numerical formula for each orm of explanation).
+Example: Self/Capita tion = $1.17 = \frac{.40 + .60(3.5)}{.40 + .60(2.9)}$ QT7.
+Do you use step-up fact ors for all groups? [] YES [] NO If No, explain the crite ria that you use to determine when step-up factors are applicable.
+QT8. nix or other demographic assumptions at any point in the development up rates, (including development of step-up factors), what are they?